Car Service Schedule Spreadsheet

 The second page (service planning) allows the user to list all the services that will be due in the life of the car.
-For each of these it's possible to insert the target mileage (or km).
+For each of these it's possible to insert the target mileage (or km) and the date.
 The spreadsheet will automatically calculate when the next service is due.
 This is done by assuming that the car will continue travelling the same average distance with time.
 The more frequently the user does an odo reading, the more accurate the prediction will be.
 On the same page it's also possible to list all the items that are due on each service by ticking them from the list.
-For example, in my car the oil must be changed every 30000 km, but the brakes oil only every 60000.
+For example, in my car the oil must be changed every 30000 km, but the brakes oil only every 60000 km.
 Both the items will be present in the list, but the second one will only be ticked on service #2.
 Finally, it's possible to record the service completion date and miles (or km).
 This helps to keep updated records and triggers the cell that will show the next service date.
 This can be used to set-up a calendar reminder that will notify the approaching calculate mileage.

 The last page (Checklist) is designed for the people who want to perform the service (or part of it) on their own.
 The user can select the service that is going to be performed.
 This automatically pulls the table that lists all the items due in that specific service.
 When the user presses the "Print checklist" button, the table is automatically filtered to only show the items that are due.
 A window allows to choose the preferred printer, and this triggers the printing of the checklist.
 The page is designed to be printer friendly: it's black and white and only the essential information is recorded.
 If the user prefers to save the page as a PDF, this is possible using a third party PDF printing software (like PDF creator).